Seven shootings, three fatal take place within 24 hours across Hampton Roads

 PORTSMOUTH, Va.
-(WAVY) — Hampton Roads has been plagued by violence this weekend.
+(WAVY) — It was another violent weekend in Hampton Roads.

-In less than 48 hours, seven shootings have taken place.
+In less than 48 hours, at least seven shootings took place.
 Three of them turned out to be deadly.

-Norfolk police responded to a shooting call Saturday on Duffy’s Lane in Ocean View.
-Officers found a 17-year-old boy with a gunshot wound and say he later died at a nearby hospital.
+Norfolk police responded to a shooting call Saturday on Duffy’s Lane in Ocean View and found a 17-year-old boy with a gunshot wound.
+He later died at a nearby hospital.

-Hours later at 4:00 a.m. on Sunday morning, another deadly shooting, this time in Hampton.
+Hours later at 4 a.m. on Sunday there was another deadly shooting, this time in Hampton.

 Hampton police told 10 On Your Side when they pulled up to West County Street they found a woman on the ground outside an apartment complex struck by bullets.
 She died at the scene.